barak/mit-scheme/src/README.txt

 * "mcrypt" wraps libmcrypt and provides replacements for the mcrypt-* procedures implemented in (runtime crypto).

-* "md5" wraps libssl or libcrypto md5 functions, and provides replacements for the md5-* procedures in (runtime crypto).

 * "mhash" wraps libmhash and provides replacements for the mhash-* procedures in (runtime crypto).